dappre/jenkins-lib-lazy/README.md

 ## Components
 - [lazyConfig](vars/lazyConfig.groovy): wrapper for properties and parameters steps
-- lazyStage: wrapper for stage step using lazyNode in parallel
+- [lazyStage](vars/lazyStage.groovy): wrapper for stage step using lazyNode in parallel
-- lazyNode: wrapper for node step using lazyDocker and lazyStep
+- [lazyNode](vars/lazyNode.groovy): wrapper for node step using lazyDocker and lazyStep
-- lazyDocker: wrapper for docker steps using lazyStep with dynamic resolution of Dockerfile
+- [lazyDocker](vars/lazyDocker.groovy): wrapper for docker steps using lazyStep with dynamic resolution of Dockerfile
-- lazyStep: wrapper for shells or any other steps with dynammic resolution of scripts
+- [lazyStep](vars/lazyStep.groovy): wrapper for shells or any other steps with dynammic resolution of scripts
-- lazyGitPass: wrapper for git command using user/password credential
+- [lazyGitPass](vars/lazyGitPass.groovy): wrapper for git command using user/password credential
-- lazyLogger: support levels of logging for the above components
+- [lazyLogger](src/org/jenkins/ci/lazy/lazyLogger.groovy): support levels of logging for the above components Only the two first have to be used in the Jenkinsfile

 ## Usage